 Why hello, long time no see!
-It’s been an overwhelming few months since returning back from my camino.
+It’s been an overwhelming few months since returning back from walking the Camino del Norte.
 What started as an idea to merely shuffle across Spain in fact turned out to be an epic 922km traipse from San Sebastian to Muxia.
 (If you have no idea what I’m on about, check out my last camino blog here.)

 I guess my first thought coming home was “what on earth will I do with my spare time now?” when every resting second was consumed pouring over camino blog posts or podcasts.
 The need to plan my next adventure was tugging at my sleeve (and quite rightly, still is).

 What did I take away from this experience?

 Honestly I’m still trying to figure it all out.
 My experience felt somewhat polarising compared to the books I’d read or the movies I’d watched.
 I guess my experience was similar in the sense that it was hard work, tiresome at times, delicious in moments and peaceful to no end, in fact if i had to use one word to describe it i would use the word peaceful… not what you’d expect huh?